paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-247-procurement-of-commercial-products-and-commercial-services.md

 Pub.
 L. 114–328, div.
 A, title VIII, § 876, Dec.
 23, 2016, 130 Stat.
 2311, as amended by Pub.
 L. 116–92, div.
 A, title IX, § 902(59), Dec.
 20, 2019, 133 Stat.
 1550, provided that: “Not later than 90 days after the date of the enactment of this Act [Dec.
 23, 2016], the Secretary of Defense shall revise the guidance issued pursuant to section 855 of the National Defense Authorization Act for Fiscal Year 2016 (Public Law 114–92; [10 U.S.C.
 2377](./chapter-chapter-140-chapter-chapter-140.md#section-2377) note) to provide that— “(1) the head of an agency may not enter into a contract in excess of $10,000,000 for facilities-related services, knowledge-based services (except engineering services), construction services, medical services, or transportation services that are not commercial services unless the service acquisition executive of the military department concerned, the head of the Defense Agency concerned, the commander of the combatant command concerned, or the Under Secretary of Defense for Acquisition and Sustainment (as applicable) determines in writing that no commercial services are suitable to meet the agency’s needs as provided in [section 2377(c)(2) of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2377/c/2&num=0&edition=prelim), United States Code [now [10 U.S.C.
 3453(c)(2)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section3453/c/2&num=0&edition=prelim)]; and “(2) the head of an agency may not enter into a contract in an amount above the simplified acquisition threshold and below $10,000,000 for facilities-related services, knowledge-based services (except engineering services), construction services, medical services, or transportation services that are not commercial services unless the contracting officer determines in writing that no commercial services are suitable to meet the agency’s needs as provided in section 2377(c)(2) of such title [now [10 U.S.C.
 3453(c)(2)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section3453/c/2&num=0&edition=prelim)].”

 #### Incorporation Into Management Certification Training Mandate
 Pub.
 L. 114–92, div.
 A, title VIII, § 844(b), Nov.
 25, 2015, 129 Stat.
-915, provided that: “The Chairman of the Joint Chiefs of Staff shall ensure that the requirements of [section 2377(d) of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2377/d&num=0&edition=prelim), United States Code [now [10 U.S.C.
-3453(e)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section3453/e&num=0&edition=prelim)], as added by subsection (a), are incorporated into the requirements management certification training mandate of the Joint Capabilities Integration Development System.”
+915, which required the Chairman of the Joint Chiefs of Staff to ensure that the requirements of former [10 U.S.C.
+3453(e)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section3453/e&num=0&edition=prelim) (now [10 U.S.C.
+3453(f)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section3453/f&num=0&edition=prelim)) were incorporated into the requirements management certification training mandate of the Joint Capabilities Integration Development System, was repealed by Pub.
+L. 119–60, div.
+A, title VIII, § 811(b)(8)(C), Dec.
+18, 2025, 139 Stat.
+948.

 #### Market Research and Preference for Commercial Items
 Pub.
 L. 114–92, div.
 A, title VIII, § 855, Nov.
 25, 2015, 129 Stat.
 919, as amended by Pub.
 L. 116–92, div.
 A, title IX, § 902(60), Dec.
 20, 2019, 133 Stat.
 1550, provided that: “(a) Guidance Required.—Not later than 90 days after the date of the enactment of this Act [Nov.
 25, 2015], the Under Secretary of Defense for Acquisition and Sustainment shall issue guidance to ensure that acquisition officials of the Department of Defense fully comply with the requirements of [section 2377 of title 10](./chapter-chapter-140-chapter-chapter-140.md#section-2377), United States Code [now [10 U.S.C.
 3453](./chapter-247-procurement-of-commercial-products-and-commercial-services.md#section-3453)], regarding market research and commercial items.
 The guidance issued pursuant to this subsection shall, at a minimum—“(1) provide that the head of an agency may not enter into a contract in excess of the simplified acquisition threshold for information technology products or services that are not commercial items unless the head of the agency determines in writing that no commercial items are suitable to meet the agency’s needs as provided in subsection (c)(2) of such section; and “(2) ensure that market research conducted in accordance with subsection (c) of such section is used, where appropriate, to inform price reasonableness determinations. “(b) Review Required.—Not later than 180 days after the date of the enactment of this Act [Nov.
 25, 2015], the Chairman and the Vice Chairman of the Joint Chiefs of Staff, in consultation with the Under Secretary of Defense for Acquisition and Sustainment, shall review Chairman of the Joint Chiefs of Staff Instruction 3170.01, the Manual for the Operation of the Joint Capabilities Integration and Development System, and other documents governing the requirements development process and revise these documents as necessary to ensure that the Department of Defense fully complies with the requirement in [section 2377(c) of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2377/c&num=0&edition=prelim), United States Code [now [10 U.S.C.
 3453(c)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section3453/c&num=0&edition=prelim)], and section 10.001 of the Federal Acquisition Regulation for Federal agencies to conduct appropriate market research before developing new requirements. “(c) Market Research Defined.—For the purposes of this section, the term ‘market research’ means a review of existing systems, subsystems, capabilities, and technologies that are available or could be made available to meet the needs of the Department of Defense in whole or in part.
 The review may include any of the techniques for conducting market research provided in section 10.002(b)(2) of the Federal Acquisition Regulation and shall include, at a minimum, contacting knowledgeable individuals in Government and industry regarding existing market capabilities.”